 Place all broth ingredients, except the chicken breast, into a saucepan that’s big enough to fit the chicken breast in and bring to boil on medium heat.
 Once boiled, turn heat to low and add the chicken breast.
 Simmer for 7-8 minutes and then turn heat off.
 Let chicken stand in broth for another 7-8 minutes, or until chicken has been cooked through.
 Remove chicken breast from saucepan and set aside in a bowl, covering with aluminium foil.

 Place the vermicelli noodles in a large bowl.
 Bring kettle to the boil & pour over noodles.
 Noodles take about 2-5 minutes.
 Once cooked, drain and add sesame oil, to stop them from sticking together.

 Place all ingredients for the rice paper rolls around you on your kitchen bench or table.
-Follow instructions on how to prepare.
-Just remember not to overload the rice paper roll, or they will break.
+Always remember not to overload the rice paper roll as they will break.

 Prepare dipping sauce in a small bowl and serve on a large plate with your rice paper rolls.